Facebook takes down Brazil environmental disinformation network with ties to military | Law-Order

 Facebook takes down Brazil environmental disinformation network with ties to military

+Meta declined to provide additional information about its investigation.
+Brazil's army said in a statement it was aware of Meta's allegations, and had reached out to the company for access to the data underpinning its claims of military involvement.

-Bolsonaro's office and the Defense Ministry did not immediately reply to requests for comment.
+It said it required all of its members to practice "truth, probity and honesty."
+Bolsonaro's office did not reply to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)